airbnb/synapse/README.md

 * `hosts`: the list of zookeeper servers to query

 The watcher assumes that each node under `path` represents a service server.

+The watcher assumes that the data (if any) retrieved at znode `path` is a hash, where each key is named by a valid `config_generator` (e.g. `haproxy`) and the value is a hash that configs the generator.

 The following arguments are optional: